KaanteraApps/kaantera-docs/docs/README.md

   cursor: This is for go through the pages of a limit results
   range: Param to get a range of values, using the next format: range={field}^{start}~{end}.
 By default it gets a range between start and end inclusive these.
   rel: This kind of param gets the relations fields values from another tables.
+  in: This param get a list of values in a list, example: in={field}(1,2,3,4).
+Generally we use this for get a list of ids.

 # Errors